Hot Military Wife Kayla Moody Gives Off ‘Weekend Vibes’ In Unbuttoned Top & White Panties

 Fans know that Kayla isn’t shy about showcasing her enviable curves in her posts.
 She often lets it all hang out in barely-there outfits such as lingerie, tiny tops, and scanty bathing suits.

-As previously reported by The Inquisitr, earlier this week Kayla got the pulses of her fans racing when she posed in a black leather bikini and knee-high boots.
+As previously reported by The Inquisitr earlier this week, Kayla got the pulses of her fans racing when she posed in a black leather bikini and knee-high boots.
 To date, that post has racked up more than 15,000 likes and over 340 comments.